 If a strategic plan outlines where your business is going, the right budget should smooth the path—allocating resources holistically to operationalize your strategies.
 The following steps can help achieve that, to ensure your budget supports your organizational goals:

 Whether you budget annually or have a rolling budget, your long-term strategy should be a sounding board to your process early on so that you’re able to prioritize the right resources and programs.
 Most business goals are going to take longer than a year to reach fruition so even an annual budget can’t take into consideration the full picture.
-Keep strategy front of mind during all of your team’s long-term planning to ensure it trickles down to fuel your ongoing budgeting needs.
+By keeping strategy front of mind during all of your team’s long-term planning, you’ll be able to ensure it trickles down to fuel your ongoing budgeting needs.
+But how do you do that?

-Identify the metrics critical to measuring progress on your company objectives in order to better understand how your budget is helping to achieve them.
-Both financial and non-financial metrics will be key to understanding how your budget is succeeding—and give you the insights you need to adjust the next forecast or plan or to make rolling changes based on what’s working and what’s not.
+Identify the metrics critical to measuring progress on your company objectives to better understand how your budget is helping you achieve them.
+Both financial and non-financial metrics will be key to understanding how your budget is succeeding—and give you the insights you need to adjust the next forecast or plan and to make rolling changes based on what’s working and what’s not.
+Visibility into these metrics and successes will also help drive buy-in to the budgeting process and give cause to align it with your strategy.
+But where should you start?

-With executive involvement and visibility into market changes, combined with a view to the long term and ongoing measurement along the way, you’ll be able to build better alignment into your budgeting process and put your company on the right path to strategic growth.
+With executive involvement, a view to the long term and ongoing measurement along the way, you’ll be able to build better alignment into your budgeting process and put your company on the right path to strategic growth.

 Just remember, aligning budget to strategy isn’t just a “nice to have.”
 It can make the difference in whether your company achieves its larger objectives—and how fast it meets those goals.